pixl8/Preside-Documentation/docs/00.home/homepage.md

 ## Getting help

-If you're struggling with something, or finding issues with the documentation or software, you can also join our active [Slack team](https://preside.org/slack) where someone will be happy to help you out.
+If you're struggling with something, or finding issues with the documentation or software, head over to our [community forums](https://community.preside.org/) where someone will be happy to help you out.